-The impact of AT&T’s code of conduct to prohibit the use of shared short codes rocked the A2P SMS industry in 2018.
+The impact of AT&T’s announced plans to prohibit the use of shared short codes rocked the A2P SMS industry in 2018.
 Businesses that relied on shared codes – whether they were small retailers or SMS resellers – were left with some big decisions to make.

-In October 2018, the carrier told A2P partners it will stop activating any new shared short codes with immediate effect – adding that it will stop supporting existing shared short code campaigns some time in the future.
+In October 2018, AT&T told A2P partners it will stop activating any new shared short codes with immediate effect – adding that it will stop supporting existing shared short code campaigns some time in the future.

-Specific use cases that AT&T says will still be allowed to use shared short codes are:
+Specific use cases that AT&T said would still be allowed to use shared short codes were:

 - Emergency notifications